SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ClassesAndStructures.rst

 you may be familiar with the fact that it provides two complementary ways to store values and references alongside instances of a class.
 In addition to properties,
-Objective-C also has the concept of *instance variables*, which are used as a 'backing' store for the values stored in a property.
+Objective-C also has the concept of :newTerm:`instance variables`, which are used as a 'backing' store for the values stored in a property.

 Swift unifies these two separate concepts into a single unified property declaration.